How Often Should I Wash My Hair?

 Whether your hair is porous or not, this preshampoo serum leaves your hair shinier and bouncier, with noticeably better texture.
 “A preshampoo treatment prepares your hair and scalp for washing by forming a protective layer around your hair so you don’t strip too much moisture away when you’re shampooing,” says Hershberger.

-If you have straight or thin hair
+When to wash straight or thin hair

 Wash: Every other day or more.